jfranciscosousa/remix-prisma-starter/README.md

 ## Custom things to this repo

 - Authentication with cookies
-- Backed by Prisma and MySQL (Planetscale)
+- Backed by Prisma and postgres
 - Authorizing resource access
 - Locale handling with SSR